Robinson Devor

 Robinson Devor is an American film director, screenwriter and editor.
 He is also a film professor at Cornish College of the Arts.

-Devor has directed both documentaries as well as fiction films; his filmography includes narrative works such as The Woman Chaser (1999) and Police Beat (2005), and his documentary work includes Zoo (2007), and Pow Wow (2018) and Suburban Fury (2024).
+Devor has directed both documentaries as well as fiction films.
+His filmography includes narrative works such as The Woman Chaser (1999) and Police Beat (2005), and his documentary work includes Zoo (2007), Pow Wow (2018) and Suburban Fury (2024).